 The letter ח (Es.
 1:6) is highlighted by its form because it is the only in the scroll that is formed of two elements joined with a roof.

 The text panels differ in width.

 The ruling is done with a stylus along with the membranes; some lines are more clear, whereas others are less visible.
 The lines are particularly well visible in the decorated parts of the sheets.

 The pricking is invisible.

-Composed of 2 sheets containing 15 text columns with 17-19 lines except for col. 10 written in 11 lines divided into two parts.
+Composed of 2 sheets containing 15 text columns with 17-19 lines except for col. 10 written in 11 lines divided into two half-columns.